KB-WEB-DEVELOPMENT/n-by-n-sudoku-php-solver/README.md

   Pay special attention to how the given board numbers have to be entered.

+  Example :

-  As an example, for the following  5 by 5 Sudoku puzzle , the grid looks the following : https://i.ibb.co/Wgkk2KC/sudoku.jpg
+  For the following  5 by 5 Sudoku puzzle , the grid looks the following : https://i.ibb.co/Wgkk2KC/sudoku.jpg

   The result : https://i.ibb.co/tQL5hZN/result.png